varnish/Varnish-Book/varnish_book.rst

 .. container:: handout

    ``varnishlog``, ``varnishadm`` and ``varnishstat`` are explained in the `Examining Varnish Server's Output`_ chapter.
-   ``varnishtest`` is used for regression tests and VMODs development, but it also useful to learn more about Varnish's behavior.
-   For more information about ``varnishtest``, see the `varnishtest`_ section.

    Next sections explain ``varnishtop``, ``varnishncsa``, and ``varnishhist``.

 ``varnishtop``